Let’s be completely frank. Are your franchisees, and sites fully in line with brand standards?

 Training is necessary but not sufficient.

-No need to MEASURE Brand Standards
+The Misconception that there is No need to MEASURE Brand Standards

 Measure what you communicate so brand standards are communicated, reinforced and measured using a consistent scale.